-Looking again at California law, California permits pre-enactment physician determinations for the assertion of the defense.
-See Rico, 69 Cal App 4th at 414 (concluding that defendant's argument that "it was impossible to obtain authorization to cultivate marijuana prior to the effective date of the Act because physicians had no legal authority to recommend or approve the use of marijuana" was without merit because it had, in fact, occurred in other cases).
+Looking again at California law, California permits for the assertion of the defense physicians' determinations made before the CUA's enactment.
+See Rigo, 69 Cal App 4th at 414

+(concluding that defendant's argument that "it was impossible to obtain authorization to cultivate marijuana prior to the effective date of the Act because physicians had no legal authority to recommend or approve the use of marijuana" was without merit because it had, in fact, occurred in other cases).
 However, this result appears to be necessary based on California caselaw that the defense contained in the CUA could be asserted retroactively, so that a defendant's arrest prior to the Act's passage does not preclude his assertion of the defense.
-See id. at 412.
-Because California permits retroactive assertion of the medical marijuana defense, a defendant in California would have to have had a discussion with his physician prior to the passage of the voter initiative in order to assert the defense retroactively.
-Unlike California, however, Michigan has held that there is no retroactive application of the medical marijuana defense.
-People v Campbell, \\\\ Mich App \\\\, \\\ NW2d \\\\ (2010), slip op at 2.
+See id. at 412; People v Trippet, 56 Cal App 4th 1532; 66 Cal Rptr 2d 559 (1997).
+Because California permits retroactive assertion of the medical-marijuana defense, a defendant in California would have to have had a discussion with his physician prior to the passage of the voter initiative in order to assert the defense retroactively.
+Unlike California, however, Michigan has held that there is no retroactive application of the medical-marijuana defense.
+People v Campbell, 289 Mich App 533, 536; 798 NW2d 514 (2010).
 Accordingly, we conclude that California caselaw is inapplicable to this specific question.

-Looking at Campbell, this Court noted that "MCL 333.26428 creates a new right in that it provides an affirmative defense to a criminal defendant facing prosecution for crimes related to the use of marijuana that did not exist prior to the enactment of the MMA."
+In Campbell, this Court noted that "MCL 333.26428(a) created a new right that did not exist before the enactment of the MMA by providing an affirmative defense to a criminal defendant facing prosecution for crimes related to the use of marijuana."
 Id.
-Because the affirmative defense did not even exist prior to December 4, 2008, it seems counter-intuitive to permit prior physician statements to satisfy the affirmative defense requirements.
-While people may have spoken with their physicians about whether a medical marijuana law would be enacted and whether the physician might then take action to assist them in qualifying for medical use, until the MMMA was actually enacted, such discussions were speculative.
+Because the affirmative defense did not even exist before December 4, 2008, it seems counterintuitive to permit a prior statement by a physician to satisfy the affirmative-defense requirements.
+While people may have spoken with their physicians about whether a medical-marijuana law would be enacted and whether the physicians might then take action to assist them in qualifying for medical use, until the MMMA was actually enacted, such discussions were speculative.
 We are not convinced that such discussions prior to the enactment of the MMMA are sufficient to support a defense that did not yet exist.
-The more reasonable conclusion is that it was not until the passage of the MMMA that the required patient-physician discussions about eligibility for medical marijuana could occur.
+The more reasonable conclusion is that it was not until the passage of the MMMA that the required patient-physician discussions about eligibility for medical use of marijuana could occur.
 This interpretation provides protection to those who actively sought physician approval after the defense actually became available, while requiring more than just a speculative discussion about whether a person might possibly be eligible should the measure actually pass.

-Consequently, we hold that in order to meet the requirement that a physician "has stated" a benefit to a patient from medical marijuana use, the physician's statement must have occurred after the enactment of the MMMA, but prior to arrest.
+Consequently, we hold that in order to meet the requirement that a physician "has stated" a benefit to a patient from medical use of marijuana, the physician's statement must have occurred after the enactment of the MMMA, but prior to arrest.